wppunk/WPPlugin/README.md

 - Unit tests inside `.tests/php/unit/*` folder.
 - Bootstrap file `.tests/php/unit/_bootstrap.php`
 - Each filename for test class must have a suffix on `*Test.php`.
-- Each test class must extend a `PluginNameUnitTests\TestCase` class.
+- Each test class must extend a `PluginSlugUnitTests\TestCase` class.
-- You can also add some code to `PluginNameUnitTests\TestCase.php`
+- You can also add some code to `PluginSlugUnitTests\TestCase.php`
 - Each test method must have prefix `test_`
 - Additional files for autoloading in tests running you can add to `.codeception/_support/*` folder.